When linking banks for yourself or your connected customers, the most common error is entering the wrong bank code.

 What is a BIC/SWIFT code, and why do I need it in some cases?

-A BIC (Bank Identifier Code) is a unique identifier for a bank.
+A BIC (Bank Identifier Code) is a unique identifier for a bank typically used for high-value (HV) wire transfers.
 The acronym SWIFT is for the Society for Worldwide Interbank Financial Telecommunication.

 The correct code ensures that your money reaches your recipient's account at the bank.
 If you do not have this code for your recipient's bank, your recipient should check with their bank for an accurate BIC/SWIFT code.